 Register as New Patient

-We will update the website when we are able to actively take on more patients.
-At this point, you will be asked to complete a registration form, health check questionnaire and may be asked to attend an appointment with a practice nurse or the health care assistant.
+You will be asked to complete a registration form, health check questionnaire and may be asked to attend an appointment with a practice nurse or the health care assistant.
 You can arrange this by telephoning the practice or downloading the relevant paperwork to the right of this message.

 We are able to register patients from the following areas:

 West Quarter Burn (New Housing Estate off New Hallglen Road)